runiq/neovim-throttle-debounce/README.md

+**Update:** I'm not using Neovim any longer, so this is here mostly for posterity.

 # What are these?

 Functions that allow you to call a function not more than once in a given timeframe.